RaffaeleMann/Cogn_simplified_culture/data/README.md

      - Flesch Reading Ease Score
      - Word count of fundamental vocabulary words

-3. `output_simplification_llms.tsv`
-   - Contains:
-     - Original cultural object names
-     - Original descriptions
-     - Simplified outputs from:
-       - Claude Sonnet 3.5
-       - GPT-4

 ## LLM Evaluation

 For the evaluation of the LLMs, we used a subsample of the original dataset (`3000_HistoricOrArtisticProperty.jsonl`).
 Specifically, we used the first 200 descriptions from this dataset to test the simplification capabilities of Claude Sonnet 3.5 and GPT-4.
-The results of this evaluation are contained in the `output_simplification_llms.tsv` file.
+The results of this evaluation are contained in the output folder.

 ## Usage